-Conor McGregor, already an MMA Legend, surprised the boxing world in 2017 by going toe-to-toe with arguably the greatest boxer of our generation, Floyd Mayweather Jr. In the end he didn’t come out on top, but most commentators were impressed by his bold approach and were surprised by how good he looked despite the circumstances.
+Years ago, Conor McGregor, already an MMA Legend, surprised the boxing world by going toe-to-toe with arguably the greatest boxer of our generation, Floyd Mayweather Jr. In the end he didn’t come out on top, but most commentators were impressed by his bold approach and were surprised by how good he looked despite the circumstances.
+And now he’s back.

 Ali being fitted for a custom suit in Savile Row

-The three piece suit is a suit for a Man’s Man.
-Few feel they can pull it off, but it’s actually one of the best looks for anyone wanting to stand out without relying on more obvious peacockery, like fancy pocket squares and lapel pins.
+Few feel they can pull off a thee-piece suit, but it’s actually one of the best looks for anyone wanting to stand out without relying on more obvious peacockery, like fancy pocket squares and lapel pins.
 Below we’ll take at look key components to consider when building your custom three piece suit.
 For more advice (and to make it a reality), contact us or book an appointment at our Philly showroom here.

 How many buttons?